-in 1924.
-Alfred Bonne was a professor of economics and dean of the faculty of social sciences at the Hebrew University of Jerusalem, and Theda, who had studied gardening in Munich, was a homemaker.
+Batsheva Bonne was born in Jerusalem on July 27, 1932, to Theda (née Stein, 1901–1995) and Alfred (1899–1959) Bonne.
+Her parents met during their studies at Munich University and immigrated to Mandatory Palestine in 1925.
+Alfred Bonne was a professor of economics and dean of the faculty of social sciences at the Hebrew University of Jerusalem.
+Theda Bonne, who had studied gardening in Munich, was a homemaker.
 Batsheva was the third and youngest child; her sister Hava (b.
 1925) received her doctorate in psychology and her brother Yochanan (1929–1987) completed a doctorate in water engineering.

-Bonne completed her high school education at the Hebrew Gymnasium of Rehaviah, Jerusalem.
-At the age of eighteen she traveled with her parents to New York, where she studied English and American history at Columbia University.
-A year later she returned to Israel to enlist in the Fighting Pioneer Youth unit of the Israel Defence Forces at Kibbutz Zorah, along with her friends from the youth movement.
+When Bonne completed her high school education at the Hebrew Gymnasium of Rehaviah, Jerusalem, her father began a sabbatical year in Columbia University in New York, and young Batsheva traveled with her parents to New York.
+She took courses in English and art at Columbia University as well as a number of courses in biology at Stephens, a Women College in Missouri.
+A year later she returned to Israel to enlist in the Fighting Pioneer Youth unit of the Israel Defense Forces at A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.Kibbutz Zorah, along with her friends from the youth movement.
 Her heart was torn between two passions: kibbutz life and academic education.
 Finally, she decided to leave the kibbutz and pursue the study of social sciences at the Hebrew University of Jerusalem.
-She regularly attended lectures on basic genetics taught by Elisheva Goldschmidt and wrote her bachelor’s thesis on marriage patterns among kibbutz members.
+She also attended lectures on basic genetics taught by Elisheva Goldschmidt and wrote her bachelor’s thesis on marriage patterns among kibbutz members.